iamsoroush/abstractions/docs/prepare_your_code.md

 Know let's define the objective.
 We have a dataset of `RGB(0, 255)` with `shape(28, 28, 3)`, and we want to train a model that classifies input images to one of `(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)` classes.

-We will define the model, optimizer, loss, training-time-metrics and any other stuff that is necessary to pass a compiled, ready-to-fit model to orchestrator.
+We will define the model, optimizer, loss, training-time-metrics and any other stuff that is necessary to create and pass a compiled, ready-to-fit model to orchestrator.

 We need to define the `get_compiled_model` method of our `ModelBuilder` which is sub-classed from `abstractions.ModelBuilderBase`.
 Take a look at [this](https://abstractions.readthedocs.io/en/latest/apidoc/abstractions.html#module-abstractions.model_builder) for more info.